-- The type of deposit you want, e.g., mild steel, stainless, low alloy, hardfacing. - 2.
-The thickness of the plate you want to weld. - 3.
-The position it must be welded in (downhand, out-of-position). - 4.
-The surface condition of the metal to be welded. - Your ability to handle and obtain the desired electrode.
+- The type of deposit you want, such as mild steel, stainless steel, low alloy, or hardfacing. - The thickness of the plate you want to weld. - The position you will be welding in (vertical, horizontal, downhand, out-of-position). - The surface condition of the work. - · Your ability to handle and obtain the desired electrode.